corda/corda-docs-portal/content/en/docs/corda-os/4.8/tutorial-basic-cordapp-intro.md

 ## How will it work on Corda?

-In the first step of the process, Farmer Bob issues a voucher to Peter via a ledger transaction.
+1. Farmer Bob issues a voucher to Peter via a ledger transaction.
 In your CorDapp this voucher is called `AppleStamp` and is a [state](key-concepts-states.md) on the [ledger](key-concepts-ledger.md).
+One transaction has been performed so far.

-When Farmer Bob prepares the apples Peter requested, he self-issues a bushel of apples via a self-issue transaction.
+2. When Farmer Bob prepares the apples Peter requested, he self-issues a bushel of apples via a self-issue transaction.
 This is another state on the ledger - `BasketofApples`.
+Two transactions have been performed so far.

-Next, Peter goes to the orchard to pick up his apples and redeems his voucher, triggering a transaction on the ledger that consumes the `AppleStamp` state.
+3. Next, Peter goes to the orchard to pick up his apples and redeems his voucher, triggering a transaction on the ledger that consumes the `AppleStamp` state.
+Three transactions have been performed so far.

-The `BasketofApples` state is transferred to Peter when the `AppleStamp` state is consumed and Farmer Bob gives Peter his apples.
+4. The `BasketofApples` state is transferred to Peter when the `AppleStamp` state is consumed and Farmer Bob gives Peter his apples.

 All of these transactions are initiated by [flows](key-concepts-flows.md).